PhenomDevel/PhenomRaidTools/README.md

 - Add "global" encounter which will always be merged with the current encounter for e.g. seconds pots or something

+- Filter messages by player so you won't get spammed by messages if multiple people use sender mode

 ## TODOs
 - Translate error messages and debug messages